Guide to Kefalonia: Wild Beauty, Wine Country, and Quiet Escapes

 You don’t come here to rush.
 But you’ll still want to see these:

-Take a Boat to Fteri or White Rocks Beach – Only accessible by sea, these hidden spots are worth the hire.
+Boat trip to Fteri or White Rocks Beach Only accessible by sea, these hidden spots are worth the hire.

 Best Beaches in Kefalonia